 Persistent storage is often applied as an antidote to this issue, and ioFABRIC Vicinity does that – all with some added benefits.

 Vicinity offers the end-user an immersive memory recall extension without the risk of losing data points.
 A database container backed up in Vicinity is no longer liable to lost data if the host application crashes, because a cloud storage vault is maintained for just this purpose.

 Start Optimizing Your Storage Volumes

 There is no reason to go forward without a container orchestration platform like Kubernetes – now that ioFABRIC solves your storage problems.
-Read the technical details on how we work with Kubernetes here [link to tech brief], or start a trial to see how Vicinity can make your life easier.
+Start a trial to see how Vicinity can make your life easier.